 Regional affiliates will:

-There is no financial obligation to become a regional affiliate with the National Center.
+There is no financial obligation to become a regional affiliate with the center.

 Regional affiliates have the opportunity to collaborate on research and practice initiatives with other affiliates.
-Affiliates may also co-sponsor skill-based or topic-based trainings and workshops at identified regions.
+Affiliates may co-sponsor skill-based or topic-based training and workshops at identified regions.
 In addition, affiliates may collaborate on funding opportunities.

 There are several aging and child welfare agencies performing significant work to promote grandparents raising grandchildren through program development, policy advocacy and knowledge building.
 The center focuses its efforts on expanding the knowledge and skills of practitioners and researchers and to support the well-being of grandparents and the grandchildren under their care.